AddioElectronics/JColor/README.md

 So to be able to preview in the editor, custom elements had to be replaced with a div.
 On page load Javascript will convert "div.input-color" in to a "color" element.

-#### Please Note
-> This is an old project from years ago that I never got to finish when I was first learning Web Design.
-> The code is very messy and disorganized.
-> I was contemplating releasing this in its current state, but the end result looks good, and it works.

-> This will not see updates for a long time, so if you are going to use this hoping it will be cleaned up, do not count on it.
-> A refactor is planned, but at the moment I do not have the time.

 ## License